pianity/arsnap/packages/adapter/example/README.md

 1. `cd packages/adapter`
 1. `yarn example`

-Now head over to http://localhost:3000/ and start playing with the example!
-The page will update automatically when changes are made to its code located here (in [index.ts](index.ts)), allowing you to easily play with it.
+Now you should be able to head over to http://localhost:3000/ and start playing with the example!
+You can edit its code in [index.ts](index.ts) and the page will update automatically, allowing you to easily start trying out the API.